 Everyone had a story of his kindness and thoughtfulness.
 He knelt to give communion to orphans who were too small to receive otherwise.
 With one child who had no one in the world he embraced him and wept.
 He was sensitive to Indian religious traditions and made an eloquent plea for better understanding.
 And in the spirit of Advent expressed in words first uttered long before Christ: “From the unreal, lead me to the real; from darkness, lead me to light; from death, lead me to immortality.

 –Peter Hebblethwaite, Paul VI, pages 408-410.

-Papal Artifacts joins in celebrating this 54th anniversary of Blessed Paul’s historic visit to India.
+Papal Artifacts joins in celebrating this anniversary of Pope St. Paul VI’s historic visit to India.
 We remember him and honor the gift of his life to our Church.